Saturday 15 June 2024

 ..........................

-The only copy of the Roubiliac sale catalogue so far discovered is in the Finberg Collection at the British Museum.
+The only copy of the Roubiliac sale catalogue so far discovered is that in the Finberg Collection at the British Museum.

 Lot 25.
 A laughing fawn, a saints head, a laughing boy and a pug dog.